Documents Required to Sell a Van in Idaho

 Selling a van through a private party transaction in Idaho requires several key documents to ensure a smooth title transfer and protect both the buyer and seller.
 Below is a complete checklist of the paperwork you need before completing the sale.

-• Release of liability — Notify the Idaho DMV that you have sold the van to protect yourself from future liability.
+- Release of liability — notifies the Idaho DMV you have transferred ownership

 Idaho title transfer notes